PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-11 10:55:10
+Last updated: 2024-04-11 10:55:46
-Random Quote: The bad guys need to get lucky every time.
-The good guys just need to get lucky once. - Steve Murphy
+Random Quote: Jane Goodall had to go to Africa to study the apes.
+I just had to go to dinner. - Sheldon Cooper